History of Southeast Asia: Spread of Islam

-By the 8th century CE, less than 200 years after the establishment of Islam in Arabia, the first Islamic traders and merchants who adhered to Mohammad's prophecies began to appear in maritime Southeast Asia.
+By the 8th century CE, less than 200 years after the establishment of Islam in Arabia, the first Islamic traders and merchants began to appear in maritime Southeast Asia.
 However, Islam did not play a notable role anywhere in mainland Southeast Asia until the 13th century.
 Instead, widespread and gradual replacement of Hinduism by Theravāda Buddhism reflected a shift to a more personal, introverted spirituality acquired through individual ritual activities and effort.

 In addressing the issue of how Islam was introduced into Southeast Asia, historians have elaborated various routes from Arabia to India and then from India to Southeast Asia.
 Of these, two seem to take prominence: either Arabian traders and scholars who did not live or settle in India spread Islam directly to maritime Southeast Asia, or Arab traders that had been settling in coastal India and Sri Lanka for generations did.
 Muslim traders from India (Gujarat) and converts of South Asian descent are variously considered to play a major role.

 A number of sources propose the South China Sea as another route of Islamic introduction to Southeast Asia.
 Arguments for this hypothesis include the following: